Wyoming CAN

 In addition, the School Video Challenge was developed to encourage Wyoming middle and high school classrooms to create original video content promoting public cybersecurity awareness as part of the Cyber-in-a-Box program.

-Each team received $100 plus free t-shirts for making a cyber safety video on the topic of Securing Wyoming’s Energy Infrastructure.
-This year’s challenge was sponsored by the Idaho National Lab and Battelle Energy Association.
+Each team of 5 students received $50-100 plus free t-shirts for making a cyber safety video on the topic of Exploring Connected Devices in the Energy Industry.
+This year’s challenge was sponsored by the Idaho National Lab and the Battelle Energy Alliance.

 Below is a list of 14 videos we are highlighting this year.